Criticality of a Stochastic Dense Associative Memory Model with Exponential Interaction Function: Introduction

-The Hopfield network (HN) is a well-known model that first applied a Hebbian learning rule \cite{hopfield_pnas1982}.
-The classical HN is a discrete model in both time and state space, characterized by dichotomous McCulloch and Pitts neurons in which the under-threshold dynamics are described by a discrete integration of neuron states multiplied by the strength of links between them \footnote{ McCulloch and Pitts neurons usually assume values $\pm1$ or $\{0,1\}$, but whatever couple of values $\{a,b\}$ could be used. }.
-The Hebbian learning rule can be synthesised into the phrase:``neurons that fire together, wire together'' \cite{hebb_1949}.
-In a nutshell, given a dichotomous pattern ${\bf x} = [x^1, x^2, ...., x^L]$ with some neurons having values $+1$ (firing) and others $-1$ (no firing)\footnote{ Also the value $x^i = 0$ is often used to define the ``no firing'' state of the $i$-th neuron. }, i.e., $x^l = \pm 1$, the HN model applies the Hebbian rule by simply exploiting the following formula for the weight, or adjacency, matrix $W^{lm} = x^l x^m$, being $x^l , x^m$ the values assumed by the $l$-th and $m$-th neurons, respectively, in the considered pattern ${\bf x}$.
-This Hebbian rule is easily generalized to the case of $N$ patterns ${\bf x}_i, 1\le i \le N$, stored in the network:
+Associative memory models are well-known neural network models that apply a Hebbian learning rule \cite{hebb_1949,brown_ARN1990_HebbianReview}, which allows for storing a set of input patterns in the network structure through a proper definition of the link weights among neurons.
+The first associative memory models were proposed and investigated by Little and others since the 1970' \cite{little_mb1974,little_bb1975,little_mb1978,amari_bc1977,amari_bc1978,pastur_tmp1978} and, among others, the classical Hopfield network (HN) model \cite{hopfield_pnas1982} and other Hopfield-type models are nowadays the most studied ones.
+The classical HN is a discrete model in both time and state space, characterized by dichotomous McCulloch and Pitts neurons in which the subthreshold dynamics \footnote{ The term ``subthreshold'', or ``under-threshold'', refers to the dynamical rule that allows the neuron potential to reach the firing threshold, after which this same potential is reset to ``no firing'' condition, which is here given by the value $-1$. } are described by a discrete integration of neuron states multiplied by the strength of links between them \footnote{ McCulloch and Pitts neurons usually assume values in the set $\{- 1,+1\}$ or in $\{0,1\}$, but whatever couple of values $\{a,b\}$ could be used. }.
+McCulloch and Pitts neurons admit state values $S \in \{-1 , +1 \}$, which define ``no firing'' and ``firing'' states, respectively\footnote{ The value $\xi = 0$ is often used to define the ``no firing'' state. } The Hebbian learning rule can be synthesised into the phrase:``neurons that fire together, wire together'' \cite{hebb_1949, Shatz1992DevelopingBrain}.
+In a nutshell, given $K$ patterns $\mbox{\boldmath$\xi$}_\mu = [\xi_{\mu}^1, \xi_{\mu}^2, ...., \xi_{\mu}^N], \xi_{\mu}^i \in \{-1,1\}$, $\mu=1,...,K$, the HN model applies the Hebbian rule by simply exploiting the following formula for the weight, or adjacency, matrix: